jeffdinsmore/my-first-webpage/README.md

 ## Description

-_This project is a HTML page that was created for the Epicodus school week 1.
+_This project is an HTML page that was created for the Epicodus school week 1.
 That teaches basic syntax, spacing and indentation while linking multiple HTML pages_

 ## Setup/Installation Requirements

+* _Clone this repository_
 * _Open the HTML file in a browser window_
 * _click on links to explore the project_